EmoryMLIP/emory-reu-ret-website/content/projects/2022-learn-ode/index.md

 <img src=images/Simple_harmonic_oscillator.gif>
 <figcaption align = "center"><b>Figure 1 - Spring Mass by Oleg Alexandrov [1]</b></figcaption>

 Our project aims to compute the value of the Hamiltonian for any given time and set of initial conditions using Hamiltonian Inspired neural networks.
 We will first introduce the mathematical background of our project and the novel technique we implemented for our forward propagation.
 Results will then be presented and analyzed.
-Lastly, we will compare our work to Greydanus et al and discuss future work.
+Lastly, we will compare our work to Greydanus \textit{et al} and discuss future work.